All the Lovers: Commercial performance

 Commercially, "All the Lovers" underperformed in Minogue's native country Australia in comparison to lead singles from her previous albums.
 It entered the ARIA Singles Chart at number 14 and failed to chart inside the top 10, having reached its peak position of number 13.
 In total, "All the Lovers" charted for a total of nine weeks and was certified gold by the Australian Recording Industry Association (ARIA) in 2012 for completing shipments of 35,000 units.

 In the United Kingdom, "All the Lovers" entered at number four on the UK Singles Chart.
 Two weeks later, it peaked at number three.
 The song spent four weeks inside the top ten of the chart and nineteen weeks inside the top hundred.
 In August 2010, the British Phonographic Industry (BPI) certified "All the Lovers" silver for completing shipments of 200,000 units in the United Kingdom.
-The single had sold 383,000 units in the country by May 2018.
-The BPI upgraded the certification to gold in February 2017, denoting shipments of 400,000 units.
+The certification was later updated to gold in February 2017, and later to platinum in October 2025 for sales and streaming units equivalent to 600,000 sales.
+The single had sold 383,000 pure sales in the country by May 2018.

 Similarly, the single charted strongly throughout the rest of Europe.
 In Austria, it became Minogue's first single since "I Believe in You" to appear inside the top ten of the Ö3 Austria Top 40 chart after it debuted at number 10.
 It later peaked at number five and stayed on the chart for 20 consecutive weeks.
 The song entered the Ultratop chart in the French-speaking Wallonia region of Belgium at a low position of 31, but peaked at number eight two weeks later.
 "All the Lovers" entered and peaked at number three on the SNEP chart in France, becoming Minogue's highest-debuting single in the country.
 Its total stay on the chart lasted for 29 weeks.
 In Germany, it peaked at number 10 on the Media Control Charts for two weeks and achieved Minogue's longest charting period for a solo-single in the country, appearing for 25 weeks in total.
 On the Hungarian Airplay Chart, "All the Lovers" reached number two, thus tying with "In Your Eyes" as her highest-peaking single in the country.
 The single debuted and peaked at number six in Ireland.